Stephen Port: Conviction and life sentence

-In 2015, Port was charged with four counts of murder and four of administering a poison but, at the Old Bailey in June 2016, prosecutors added six more counts of administering a poison, seven charges of rape and four of sexual assault.
+In 2015, Port was charged with four counts of murder and four of administering poison.
+At the Old Bailey in June 2016, prosecutors added six more counts of administering a poison, seven charges of rape and four of sexual assault.
 He also faced four alternative charges of manslaughter.
-Port appeared via videolink from HM Prison Belmarsh and denied all charges.
+Port appeared via video link from HM Prison Belmarsh and denied all charges.

-On 23 November 2016, Port was convicted of the assaults by penetration, rapes and murders of Anthony Walgate, 23, Gabriel Kovari, 22, Daniel Whitworth, 21, and Jack Taylor, 25, as well as the rapes of three other men he drugged, and ten counts of administering a substance with intent, and four sexual assaults.
+On 23 November 2016, Port was convicted of the murders, assaults by penetration, and rapes of Anthony Walgate, 23, Gabriel Kovari, 22, Daniel Whitworth, 21, and Jack Taylor, 25, as well as rapes of three other men he drugged, and ten counts of administering a substance with intent, and four sexual assaults.
 He was found guilty on all counts.
-In total, eleven men were known victims of Port's crimes.
+In total, 11 men were known victims of Port's crimes.

 Commenting on the case, Malcolm McHaffie, Deputy Chief Crown Prosecutor for CPS London, said:Over a period of three years the defendant committed a series of murders and serious sexual offences against young men.
 Port manipulated and controlled these men through the chilling and calculated use of the drug GHB, which he administered without their permission ...
 This was a technically challenging case, complicated by a significant amount of evidence taken from the numerous social media sites Port used.

 At the Old Bailey on 25 November 2016, Mr Justice Openshaw sentenced Port to life imprisonment with a whole life order.
-Port is incarcerated in HMP Belmarsh.
-Port has subsequently maintained his innocence.
+Port is incarcerated in HM Prison Belmarsh in Thamesmead, south London.